leugimkm/minimal-arch-install/README.md

 ## Usage

-Firts, get the script by entering the following command on the terminal:
+First, get the script by entering the following command on the terminal:
 ```bash
 curl -LO https://github.com/leugimkm/minimal-arch-install/raw/main/install.sh
 ```